Modern living and the need for self-storage

-In 2018 The Royal Institute of British Architects (RIBA) warned that more than half of new homes in the UK are being built to a size too small for families to live in, describing them as “tiny, rabbit-hutch sized new-builds”.
+In 2018 The Royal Institute of British Architects (RIBA) warned that more than half of new homes in the UK are being built to a size too small for families to live in, describing them as “tiny, rabbit-hutch-sized new-builds”.
 Julia Park, head of housing research at architecture practice Levitt Bernstein and the chair of the RIBA Housing Group Developers has said in her book that developers like to squeeze extra rooms into properties and that this is usually at the expense of storage space.

 Household storage space is highly underrated, and I speak from experience.
 Many years ago, I was living in a house that had a flat roof rather than a pitched roof with a loft.
-Because it didn't have an loft, the water tank took up most of the space in what would have been a massive storage cupboard.
+Because it didn't have a loft, the water tank took up most of the space in what would have been a massive storage cupboard.
 I ended up renting a local lock-up garage to store boxes inside.
-That was long before modern self storage was available and had I known then, what I know now, I would have looked for another solution!
+That was long before modern self-storage was available and had I known then, what I know now, I would have looked for another solution!
 Unfortunately, the garage leaked and most of the stuff I was storing went mouldy (one of the significant dangers in using a garage for storage).
 My point is that storage space is becoming a luxury within properties many properties at the bottom end of the ladder.
 Storage space for many householders will become a major challenge in the future.

 Using a storage centre doesn’t mean having to store all of your belongings like when moving house.
 Storage units come in a variety of sizes, with many options available at the smaller end of the scale.
-16, 25, 35, 40, 50 square foot units are available at most storage centres (depending on availability).
-As a rough scale; a 25 square foot storage unit would be 5 x 5 foot across the floor and 8 feet high.
+16, 25, 35, 40, and 50 square-foot units are available at most storage centres (depending on availability).
+As a rough scale; a 25 square foot storage unit would be 5 x 5 feet across the floor and 8 feet high.
 This size of space would enable you to store 25-30 medium-sized cardboard boxes.
 As you can imagine, this would create a considerable amount of space back in your home.
 For someone without a loft or large amounts of storage, this would make a massive difference to the living space within their home.